mattduffield/frontendcreator/docs/basics/navigation-menu/readme.md

 ## Navigation Menu Contents

+The screens that have vertical sliders allow you to click on them to toggle open or closed states.
+You can also use the keyboard mnemonic `Cmd|Ctrl + F2` or  `Cmd|Ctrl + F3` for the left and right panes respectively.

 #### Styles
 The Styles screen is where you are presented with an editor and a list of existing styles for your project.
 You can perform all actions necessary for managing styles.
 You author styles using standard CSS syntax.